Zerbinati/HypnoS/README.md

 The default value for this new parameter is: 5, which means the experience move quality will be 50% based on evaluation, and 50% based on count

+  * #### Persistent Hash
+The Persistent hash function will use the following logic: will only save valid entries from the hash file, so the final persisted file size is not necessary the same as the Hash size.
+Also, when loading, the current hash will not be resized, it will simply load the file entries into the current hash without resizing.

+  * #### NeverClearHash
+Default: false
+You can set the NeverClearHash option to avoid that the hash could be cleared by a Clear Hash or ucinewgame command.

+  * #### HashFile
+Default: Hypnos.hsh
+but you can set any name as long as you keep the integrity of the file extension

+  * #### SaveHashtoFile
+Stop the search/analysis, return to the UCI parameters then, then click the "SaveHashtoFile" button.

+  * #### LoadHashfromFile
+To later reload the saved information, first make sure the "Hash File Name" is for the file you want, then click "LoadHashfromFile".
+Once it loads, you may continue analysis.
+You must make sure the current hash filename is the same as what was used when you saved the file.

+  * #### SmartMultiPVMode

+This option performs additional checks only if rootNode is true, while the base code only applies motion checking.
+Effect of differences
+Greater control: New changes allow you to skip additional movements based on smartMultiPvMode logic, which can optimize the search process.

+The extended code provides finer control over the order of moves in rootMoves based on smartMultiPvMode.
+This can lead to performance optimization in some specific cases, avoiding unnecessary sorting when certain conditions are not met.

+To be used only in analysis mode

   * #### Variety
 Integer, Default: 0, Min: 0, Max: 40 To play different opening lines from default (0), if not from book (see below).